Tip # 3: Boost your metabolism program

 Welcome to the third tip in the Boost your Metabolism program!

 To assist with weight loss and/or to avoid weight gain, this program gradually adds healthy habits to your lifestyle.
-These tips can assist in increasing your metabolic rate – or how efficiently your body utilizes the food you eat.
+And these tips may assist in increasing your metabolic rate – or how efficiently your body utilizes the food you eat.

 Once a week – for eight weeks – I've posted a new tip on this blog.
 But I encourage you to follow each tip for longer than a week, before moving on to the next one.
 Longer is best in developing new habits . . .